Computational Arts, Department of Music

-His creative/research work has been supported and recognized by many leading institutions including the New York Foundation for the Arts, New York State Council for the Arts, National Science Foundation (USA), International Computer Music Association as well as the Canada Foundation for Innovation (CFI), Ontario Research Fund (ORF), The Social Sciences and Humanities Research Council (SSHRC) and the Canada Research Chairs (CRC) Program.
+His creative/research work has been supported and recognized by disparate sources including the NY Foundation for the Arts (NYFA), the NY State Council for the Arts (NYSCA), the National Science Foundation (NSF), the International Computer Music Association (ICMA), the Banting Fellows program, the Canadian Foundation for Innovation (CFI), Ontario Research Fund (ORF), The Social Sciences and Humanities Research Council (SSHRC) and the Canada Research Chairs (CRC) Program.